Nemikolh/gdb_pretty-printers/README.md

 gdb_pretty-printers
 ===================

-Conversion of the pretty-printers of gdb for the version 3 of python
+Conversion of the official pretty-printers for gdb for the version 3 of python